 Did you have a job in high school?
 Was it mowing yards during the summer, helping at a local business, or perhaps at the grocery store?
 Working during that stage of life probably paid off beyond just spending money.
 The experience likely influenced your path towards the working world and taught you the value of hard work.
 You might be thinking about how your son or daughter can have a similar experience during their teenage years.
-As valuable as it is, could there be an impact on financial aid later when they go to college?
+As valuable as it is, could there be an impact on need-based financial aid later when they go to college?
 Let’s find out.

 "It is the hard-working farmer who ought to have the first share of the crops."
 2 Timothy 2:6 ESV